SamErde/samerde.github.io/_posts/2024-11-20-how-to-get-active-directory-trust-details-in-powershell.md

 #>
 ```

-Now for the embarrassing part of this post: for a painfully long time, I thought the target domain's NetBIOS name and domain SID were not returned by the `Get-ADTrust` cmdlet. :facepalm:
+Now for the embarrassing part of this post: for a painfully long time, I thought the target domain's NetBIOS name and domain SID were not returned by the `Get-ADTrust` cmdlet. 🤦‍♂️

 Guess what, Past Sam Erde?
 It is there.
-You just need to look closer. :eyes:
+You just need to look closer. 🕵️‍♂️

 This cmdlet can return the **flatName** property, which *is* the target domain's NetBIOS name, and **securityIdentifier**, which is the target domain's SID.
 All you needs is `Get-ADTrust -Filter * -Properties flatName,securityIdentifier`.
 To remind myself, let's display the results in a pretty table with labels that make sense: